IsraelSGarcia/manhwa-update-tracker/README.md

 *   **Import/Export Functionality:** Save and load your tracked series list (including all details) as a JSON file.
 *   **Mobile Optimization:** Responsive design for all extension pages.
 *   **Consistent Theming:** A "Frutiger Aero" inspired theme across all UI.

-## 🎁 Creating a Distributable File (ZIP or XPI)

-If you need to package the extension files, for example, to share it, back it up, or prepare for certain installation methods, you can create a ZIP or an XPI file.

-### 1. Creating a ZIP file

-A ZIP file is a standard archive format that can be used to bundle the extension files.
-Most browsers that support loading unpacked extensions can handle a ZIP file if you extract it first.

-1.  **Gather all extension files:** Ensure you have all the necessary files and folders for the extension.
-This includes:
-    *   `manifest.json` (this is crucial)
-    *   All JavaScript files (`background.js`, `popup.js`, `options.js`, etc.)
-    *   All HTML files (`popup.html`, `options.html`, etc.)
-    *   All CSS files (`style.css`, etc.)
-    *   Any assets like icon folders (e.g., `icons/`)
-    *   Any other supporting files or directories at the root level of your extension project.
-2.  **Select the files:** In your file explorer, select all these root files and folders.
-3.  **Create the ZIP archive:**
-    *   **Windows:** Right-click on the selected files, then choose "Send to" > "Compressed (zipped) folder".
-    *   **macOS:** Right-click (or Ctrl-click) on the selected files, then choose "Compress [number] items".
-    *   **Linux:** This varies by distribution and file manager, but typically you can right-click and find a "Compress" or "Create Archive" option.
-Alternatively, use the `zip` command in the terminal: `zip -r your-extension-name.zip ./*` (make sure you are inside the extension's root directory).
-4.  **Important:** The `manifest.json` file **must be at the root level** inside the ZIP archive, not within a subfolder created by the zipping process (e.g., not like `your-extension-name/manifest.json` inside the zip, but just `manifest.json`).

-### 2. Creating an XPI file (for Firefox)

-An XPI (pronounced "zippy") file is the installation package format for Firefox add-ons.
-It's essentially a ZIP file with a different extension.

-**Method A: Using `web-ext`**

-`web-ext` is a command-line tool developed by Mozilla to help with building, running, and testing WebExtensions.

-1.  **Install Node.js and npm:** If you don't have them, install Node.js (which includes npm) from [nodejs.org](https://nodejs.org/).
-2.  **Install `web-ext`:** Open your terminal or command prompt and run:
-    ```bash
-    npm install --global web-ext
-    ```
-3.  **Navigate to your extension's directory:** In the terminal, change to the root directory of your Manhwa Update Tracker extension (the one containing `manifest.json`).
-    ```bash
-    cd path/to/your/manhwa-update-tracker
-    ```
-4.  **Build the extension:** Run the following command:
-    ```bash
-    web-ext build
-    ```
-5. This command will package your extension into an XPI file.
-By default, it will be placed in a new directory called `web-ext-artifacts` inside your extension's root directory.
-The file will likely be named something like `manhwa_checker-0.5.0.xpi` (version number may vary).
-6. The XPI created by `web-ext build` might be unsigned or self-signed.
-For distribution on the Mozilla Add-ons (AMO) site, it would need to go through their submission and signing process.
-For local installation, an unsigned XPI will require the Firefox Developer/Nightly settings mentioned in the Installation section below.

-**Method B: Manually Creating an XPI**

-If you can't use `web-ext` or prefer a manual approach:

-1.  **Create a ZIP file:** Follow all the steps in "1.
-Creating a ZIP file" above, ensuring `manifest.json` is at the root of the archive.
-2.  **Rename the file:** Simply rename the generated `.zip` file to have an `.xpi` extension.
-For example, if you have `my-extension.zip`, rename it to `my-extension.xpi`.

-    *   **Note:** An XPI file created this way is unsigned.
-To install it in Firefox, you will typically need to use Firefox Developer Edition or Nightly and set `xpinstall.signatures.required` to `false` in `about:config` (as detailed in the Installation section below).

 ## 🚀 Installation